 “America’s largest township is fighting against an epidemic of e-cigarette use among teenagers that threatens the decades-long progress our communities have made in reducing youth addiction to smoking,” Gillen said in a statement.
 “We believe this legislation will help cut the shocking amount of e-cigarette vaping by young people and help prevent the next generation of children from falling prey to an alarming public health danger.”

-Town officials said that the proposed law came in response to multiple reports of lung and respiratory diseases across the U.S. To date, five people have died of health problems associated with vaping, according to the federal Centers for Disease Control and Prevention.
+Town officials said the proposed law came in response to multiple reports of lung and respiratory diseases across the United States.
+To date, five people have died from health issues associated with vaping, according to the federal Centers for Disease Control and Protection.

 “For months, we have seen countless disturbing reports of young people and teenagers being hospitalized with severe respiratory illnesses due to vaping,” King Sweeney said in a statement. “. . .
 We must act immediately to protect the health of our kids from the numerous and often unknown dangers associated with these highly addictive products, being used by teens in record numbers.”

-The CDC said last Friday that it had been notified about more than 450 cases of lung illnesses potentially associated with the use of e-cigarettes.
-Town officials also noted that the regulation of vaping devices by the FDA will not be complete until 2020.
+The CDC said last Friday that the agency has been notified of more than 450 cases of lung illnesses potentially associated with the use of e-cigarette products.
+Town officials also noted that the regulation of vaping devices by the FDA would not be complete until 2020.

-“Vaping and e-cigarette products are largely unregulated and expose a user to multiple dangerous chemicals that can cause serious harm,” David Neubert, the Town of Hempstead’s medical director, said in a statement.
+“Vaping and e-cigarette products are largely unregulated and expose a user to multiple dangerous chemicals that can cause serious harm,” Town Medical Director David Neubert said in a statement.
 “The long- and short-term health risks are still not fully known, but recent incidents have indicated serious and permanent lung damage may occur.
 These products pose a significant public health risk, and restricting their availability will save lives by reducing exposure to these harmful chemicals.”